Achrene/Achrene.github.io/_projects/4_project.md

 </div>

 <div class="caption">
     Left: The hangar in Dieppe (2022).
 Middle: The Ariane V carrying James Webb heading to the launchpad (December 2021).
-Right: Entrance gate of the European Spaceport in Guiana.
+Right: Main gate of the European Spaceport in Guiana.
 </div>

 <div class="row">